peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 </style>

 <!--
 The further to the bottom you go, the fewer methods it has.
-To the top-side, the more methods it has.<br>
+On the top-side, the more methods it has.<br>
 For example, if you just want to loop over a sequence of arguments in a function, you can use collections.abc.Iterable. <br>
 If you need random access, use Sequence. <br>
 If you need to change the value, use a type with Mutable.

-Or, if you simply specify list as the argument type, you will not be able to pass set or dict.<br>
+Or, if you simply specify the list as the argument type, you will not be able to pass set or dict.<br>
 In particular, it is better not to set concrete types (list, tuple, dictionary, set) just because you are familiar with them.<br>
 However, I think it is easier to understand using these concrete types, so you may want to first apply these concrete types.<br>
 After you confirm that you can use fewer operators and methods, you may want to gradually move to the top side of the types.<br>